syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 jenkins   1h
 ```

-To request a Jenkins instance, all you need is to send a new Jenkins Resource
-Request to the Platform.
+To request a Jenkins, all you need is to send a request for a new Jenkins Resource to the Platform.

-Create a Jenkins Instance:
+Create a Jenkins Resource:

 ```yaml
 cat <<EOF | kubectl --context $PLATFORM apply --filename -